 Author Louise Farmer Smith will lead the workshop, focusing on helping participants get in writing stories of their family history.

 Smith is a former winner of the PEN/New England Discovery Award and author of several novels, including One Hundred Years of Marriage: Cadillac, Oklahoma, which looks back at the family histories of four generations within on American family.
 She is a Norman native.

 Space is limited, so registration is required in advance to attend.

 Norman Public Library Central's series "Color Your Cares Away!" is bringing the world of coloring back to adults.

-The next edition of the series is set for 6 p.m.
-Friday, Sept.
-2, in Rooms A and B.
+The next edition of the monthly series will be 6 p.m.
+Friday, March 3, in Rooms A and B.

 While many parents do have children that like to color, this series is for ages 18 and up only.
 The library will provide coloring sheets, crayons and colored pencils, although participants may bring their own supplies if they wish.

 Norman Public Library Central's Computer Training Center sports a busy month of activity during March, including several special series during students' Spring Break March 13-17.